 |Previous College:||Duke '11|

-A 2011 graduate of Duke with a BA in history, Stansky also worked as a high yield debt research analyst for Fidelity Investments prior to joining the MIT program.
+A 2011 Duke graduate with a Bachelor of Arts degree in history, Stansky also worked as a high yield debt research analyst for Fidelity Investments prior to joining the MIT program.
 He is also a board member of the Duke Alumni Association of Boston.

 |Previous College:||Boston University|

-Rob Di Bernardo is entering his fifth season as part of the MIT coaching staff.
+Rob Di Bernardo is entering his sixth season as part of the MIT coaching staff.

 Prior to joining the Engineers, Rob developed his coaching and administrative skills as Assistant Dean of Students and Varsity Men’s Basketball coach at The Cambridge School of Weston.
 During his 11 year career at The Cambridge School Rob had many roles, his work as head coach (2004-2009) led to one of the school’s proudest athletic achievements.
 Over the years, the program compiled a record of 71-32 with an unprecedented five-straight NEPSAC tournament appearances, and winning its first-ever NEPSAC Class DII championship in his final year.